rodgersxy/requirement-analysis/README.md

 ***Cost and Time Efficiency***

 Identifying and addressing requirements early in the SDLC helps prevent costly changes during development or post-deployment.
 It saves time by reducing the need for rework and helps maintain project timelines.

+# Key Activities in Requirement Analysis

+- **Requirement Gathering**
+  Collecting initial requirements from stakeholders, end-users, and clients through interviews, surveys, and workshops.
+This activity aims to understand the basic needs and expectations for the software system.

+- **Requirement Elicitation**
+  Refining and expanding on gathered requirements using techniques such as brainstorming, prototyping, and focus group discussions.
+This step ensures detailed and actionable requirements.

+- **Requirement Documentation**
+  Organizing and documenting requirements in a structured format, such as Software Requirement Specifications (SRS), use cases, or user stories, to provide a clear reference for the development team.

+- **Requirement Analysis and Modeling**
+  Evaluating and analyzing requirements for feasibility, consistency, and completeness.
+This step often involves creating models like flowcharts, use case diagrams, and wireframes to visualize the system.

+- **Requirement Validation**
+  Reviewing and confirming requirements with stakeholders to ensure accuracy, clarity, and alignment with project goals.
+Validation helps identify and address any misunderstandings early in the process.